-Chronic emotional and mental stress is a major cause for high blood pressure.
+Of course, chronic emotional and mental stress is a major cause of high blood pressure.
 That's because stress causes a sustained increase in the activity in the sympathetic nervous system—the part of your nervous system associated with the fight-or-flight response.
 When your sympathetic nervous system is activated, it floods your blood with cortisol and adrenaline, accelerating your heart rate, constricting your blood vessels, and increasing blood pressure.

 How to Lower Stress to Reduce Your Blood Pressure Naturally